-But today, the thought of cooking dinner with the entire family seems less and less realistic.
+But today, the thought of cooking dinner with the entire family seems less and less realistic, with buys jobs, after school activities, and just taking the time to grocery shop.
 Sadly, as family time in the kitchen deteriorates, so does you and your family’s health, not to mention your food budget.

 When families make time to cook and eat meals together, not only do family ties and social skills grow, but families also tend to eat slower, paying more attention to their hunger cues.
 Numerous studies have also shed light on how eating with family members can help children develop healthy relationships with food and may even decrease the likelihood of substance abuse.